jraska/modules-graph-assert/README.md

 }
 ```

+You can run `./gradlew assertModulesGraph` to execute configured checks or `./gradlew check` where `assertModulesGraph` will be included.

 ### Configuration
 - Rules are applied on the applied Gradle module and its `api` and `implementation` dependencies.
 Typically you would like to apply this in your final `:app` module, however configuration for any module is possible.
 [Example](https://github.com/jraska/github-client/blob/master/app/build.gradle#L141)